 Imagination is more important than knowledge. ∼ Albert Einstein

 I dream for a living. ∼ Steven Spielberg

 Artisan souls represent the essence of creativity and invention.

 As with Sages, the energy of Artisans is expression-oriented — turning inner thoughts and feelings into things which can be perceived and enjoyed by others.
-But whereas the Sage expresses popular wisdom and entertainment for the masses, what the Artisan expresses will tend to be unique and personal, the product of imagination and experimentation.
+But whereas the Sage focuses on the expression of popular wit and wisdom for the masses, what the Artisan expresses will tend to be unique and personal, the product of imagination and experimentation.

-Artisan souls continually perceive alternative ways of constructing reality, and seek to realize (to ‘make real’) their ideas in interesting, tangible forms.
-They have an active and agile imagination that drives them to explore new forms and try out novel perspectives.
+Artisan souls have an active and agile imagination that drives them to explore new forms and try out novel perspectives.
+They continually perceive alternative ways of constructing reality, and seek to realize (to ‘make real’) their ideas in interesting, tangible forms.

 As such, Artisans are often drawn to professions where they can work creatively with the invention, design and development of new thoughts, new styles, new things: engineering, fine art, crafts, graphics, fashion and other forms of novel expression, more subtle forms including poetry, dance, modelling and athletics.

 Many great actors are Artisans, often playing roles in which they portray other “Roles”, such as Kings.
 (Think of Daniel Craig as James Bond.)